 History Portfolio and Resources

-The History program uses a portfolio to measure each graduating History B.A. and History B.S.Ed. student's achievement of the program's student learning goals and outcomes and to assess the program's overall effectiveness.
-Students collect their best work in history over their college career together with a self-assessments that discuss how this work demonstrates their achievement of the program's goals.
+The history program uses a portfolio to measure graduating students' achievement of the program's student learning goals and to assess the program's overall effectiveness.
+Students collect their best work in history over their college career at MSU in a portfolio, in which they complete brief self-assessments that discuss how their work demonstrates their achievement of the program's goals.

-Completion and submission of a portfolio is a graduation requirement.
-The program introduces the portfolio early in the student's academic career (in History 280: Practice and Method), and faculty advisors regularly monitor students' progress.
-Students also must enroll in and complete History 97: History/Social Science Portfolio with a grade of S for successfully submitting their portfolio the semester they graduate.
-For more information, including detailed directions and electronic submission procedures, please review the History Portfolio Manual.
+Students must complete HIST 97: History/Social Science Portfolio with a grade of S by successfully completing and submitting this portfolio before they can graduate.
+For more information, including detailed directions and electronic submission procedures, please see the History Portfolio Manual.

 History Resources